mathebuddy/mathebuddy/docs/doc/_old/sim.md

   brew install git python3 node pandoc
   ```

-You now need to clone three _mathe:buddy_ repositories.
+You now need to clone three _MatheBuddy_ repositories.
 Replace `YOUR_FAVORITE_DIRECTORY` by a local directory on your disk.

 > TIP: use [GitHub Desktop](https://desktop.github.com) to clone the repositories (refer to the end of this document).